stanipetrosyan/go-eventbus/README.md

 ## Description

 This is a simple implementation of an event bus in golang.
-Actually support:
+Actually support follwing pattern:

-* publish/subscribe messaging.
+- [x] publish/subscribe
+- [x] request/response

 ## Get Started

 To start use eventbus in your project, you can run the following command.

 ```
 go get github.com/stanipetrosyan/go-eventbus
 ```

 And import
 ``` go
 import (
 	goeventbus "github.com/stanipetrosyan/go-eventbus"